Wikidata/soweego/docs/index.rst

 Piece of cake::

-   $ ./docker/run.sh
-   Building soweego
-   ...

    :/app/soweego# python -m soweego run CATALOG

 Pick ``CATALOG`` from ``discogs``, ``imdb``, or ``musicbrainz``.

 These steps are executed by default:

-1. import the target catalog into a database;
+1. import the target catalog into a local database;
 2. link Wikidata to the target with a supervised linker;
 3. synchronize Wikidata to the target.